-- a.
-A hearing may be initiated by a student hoping to overturn the sanction of a faculty member; this is a Student-Initiated Hearing or an Appeal Hearing. - b.
-Once a student has had an initial violation of the Academic Integrity Policy, a hearing must be initiated for all subesequent violations; this is a Mandatory Hearing. - c.
-A faculty member or instructor who determines a violation and believes sanctions beyond their authority are warranted may ask the Board to convene to consider additional sanctions; this is an Additional Sanctions Hearing. - d.
-Upon receiving a report from a third party, the Chair may investigate a matter and determine if it warrants a hearing; any hearing which arises from these circumstances is called a Chair-Initiated Hearing. - e.
-Students, faculty, and witnesses are expected to participate in any hearing, regardless of the type.
+a.
+A hearing may be initiated by a student hoping to overturn the sanction of a faculty member; this is a "Student-Initiated Hearing" or an "Appeal Hearing."

+b.
+Once a student has had an initial violation of the Academic Integrity Policy, a hearing must be initiated for all future violations; this is a "Mandatory Hearing."

+c.
+A faculty member or instructor who determines a violation, and believe sanctions beyond their authority are warranted, may ask the Board to convene to consider additional sanctions; this is an "Additional Sanctions Hearing."

+d.
+Upon receiving a report from a third party, the Chair may investigate a matter and determine if it warrants a hearing; any hearing which arises from these circumstances is called a "Chair-Initiated Hearing."

+e.
+Students, instructors, and witnesses are expected to participate in any hearing, regardless of the type.